HEPTACOM/heptaconnect-storage-native/README.md

-# repo-base
+# HEPTAconnect Storage Native
 #### This is part of HEPTACOM solutions for medium and large enterprises.

 ## Description

-This is a HEPTAconnect package.
+This is a HEPTAconnect package that offers an implementation for the storage without any dependencies.
+It provides a useful fallback that just works without optimization on performance.
 Read more under [Overview](../heptaconnect-docs).